Staff Profile:Dr Ruth Evans

 - Evans, R. (2015) HIV-related stigma, asset inheritance and chronic poverty: vulnerability and resilience of widows and caregiving children and youth in Tanzania and Uganda.
 Progress in Development Studies, 15 (4). pp. 326-342.
 ISSN 1477-027X doi: 10.1177/1464993415592740

 - Evans, R. (2015) Working with legal pluralism: widowhood, property inheritance and poverty alleviation in urban Senegal.
 Gender and Development, 23 (1). pp. 77-94.
 ISSN 1364-9221 doi: 10.1080/13552074.2015.1013678 (In Press)

 - Day, C. and Evans, R. (2015) Caring responsibilities, change and transitions in young people's family lives in Zambia.
 Journal of Comparative Family Studies, XLVI (1). pp. 137-152.

 - Evans, R. and Skovdal, M. (2015) Defining children's rights to work and care in Sub-Saharan Africa: tensions and challenges in policy and practice.
-In: Kallio, K. and Mills, S. (eds.)
+In: Kallio, K., Mills, S. and Skelton, T. (eds.)
 Politics, Citizenship and Rights.
-Geographies of Children and Young People.
-Tracey Skelton (Editor in Chief), 7.
+Geographies of Children and Young People, 7.
 Springer.
-(In Press)
+ISBN 9789814585569 (In Press)